blahah/transrate-viewer/README.md

 ## To play:

 - clone the repo
-- start a local HTPP server (e.g. `python -m SimpleHTTPServer 1337`)
+- start a local HTTP server (e.g. `python -m SimpleHTTPServer 1337`)
 - go there: http://localhost:1337